plot-container – Embed plot snips to GUI applications

 plots.
 The plot-snip function returns a snip% representing

-the plot, and this snip has two additional methods
+the plot, and this snip has two additional methods, set-mouse-event-callback and set-overlay-renderers,

-help with this.
-See the plot documentation for 2d-plot-snip% for more
+which help with this.
+See the plot documentation for 2d-plot-snip%

 Return #t when the x, y and event passed